Internet-of-People/mercury-rust/prometheus-tester/README.md

 ## Usage

-- Set up the config file if you do not like the defaults provided with the tool
+- Edit the config file if you do not like the defaults provided with the tool.
+That file should have enough comments to help you.
-- Run the tool providing the number of actions to take
+- Run the tool providing the number of actions to take.
+If in doubt, run `prometheus-tester --help` for details.
-- Observe the state of the open social graph
+- Observe the state of the open social graph.
+We have made a cool OpenGL-based visualizer for that.

 ## Contributing